LDrawe/Letmeask/README.md

 # Run the project
 $ yarn start

-# The server will initialize in http://localhost:3000
 ```
+The app will initialize in http://localhost:3000

 ## :memo: License ##